Webb County, Texas: Education

 Prior to 1994, Webb CISD served only Bruni and Oilton.
 Mirando City Independent School District served the community of Mirando City from 1923 to 2005.
 Prior to 1994, all Mirando City children attended Mirando City ISD schools.
 After the spring of 1994, Mirando City High School closed.
 Therefore, from the fall of 1994 to July 1, 2005, WCISD served high schoolers from Mirando City, while Mirando Elementary School in the Mirando City ISD served pupils from kindergarten through eighth grade.
 On May 9, 2005, the Texas Education Agency ordered the closure of Mirando City ISD.
 The district closed on July 1, 2005, and all students were rezoned to Webb CISD schools.

 The private Holding Institute is a former United Methodist boarding school operating as a downtown Laredo community center.

-All residents are zoned to Laredo Community College.
+All residents are zoned to Laredo College.